 Ultimately, the Court ruled the contract to be unenforceable because it was conceived and used by the purchaser for illegal purposes.
 Our client was successful in retaining the property of which the agreed value at trial had increased to $76,000,000, or nearly $50,000,000 over the purchase price.

 The Plaintiff purchaser appealed the judgment to the British Columbia Court of Appeal.
-The appeal was unsuccessful and our client’s judgment upheld.
+On January 21, 2021, the Supreme Court of Canada refused leave to appeal.